On Psalm 48

 The Hebrew word for "mountain" is also used in the following verse, where it is translated "mount".

 Literally, the Hebrew phrase for "Beautiful for situation" is translated "Beautiful elevation".
 Mount Zion is south of the temple mount.
 Thus, the north sides of mount Zion face the temple mount.
 The verse states that there, on the sides of the north, will be "the city of the great King".
 Now, "it shall come to pass in the last days, that the mountain of the LORD'S house shall be established in the top of the mountains, and shall be exalted above the hills" (Is 2:2).
 Due to the proximity of mount Zion to the temple mount, we can assume that when the temple mount will be elevated, mount Zion will be elevated also.
 Increased elevation might also imply an increased space between the two mounts and a larger space available for the city.
-About the position of the city, Eze 48 mentions also that it will be south of the temple.
-Now, Eze 48 describes the city sometime before the return of the Lord.
-However, in view of the fact that "the name of the city from that day shall be, The LORD is there" (Eze 48:35), we can infer that after the Lord returns, he will make his city there.
+Speaking of Jerusalem, Zec 14:10 also states that "it shall be lifted up".
+As for the position of the city, Eze 48 confirms that it will be south of the temple.

 The word translated "palaces" means also "citadels, fortresses".
-We read that God is known for a refuge, not that her fortresses are known for a refuge.
-This is an indication of times when fortresses will be ineffective.
-A time when fortresses will be ineffective is mentioned in Zec 14:2: "I will gather all nations against Jerusalem to battle; and the city shall be taken ... ".
+The verse does not state that her fortresses are known for a refuge, but that in her fortresses God is known for a refuge.
+Therefore, this verse appears to predict times when fortresses will prove to be ineffective.
+Such a time is mentioned in Zec 14:2: "I will gather all nations against Jerusalem to battle; and the city shall be taken ... ".
 This event will be followed by the return of the Lord (Zec 14:5).
-Then "the LORD will be the hope of his people, and the strength of the children of Israel" (Joe 3:16).
+Then "the LORD will be the hope of his people, and the strength of the children of Israel" (Joel 3:16).
 The Lord will bring deliverance.

 In verse 6, the word translated "fear" means also "trembling".
 "And it shall come to pass in that day, that a great tumult from the LORD shall be among them; and they shall lay hold every one on the hand of his neighbour, and his hand shall rise up against the hand of his neighbour" (Zec 14:13).
 This would correspond to the occasion in which the kings of the earth and their armies will be gathered together against the Lord (Rev 19:19-21).
 In view of verses such as Zec 14:3-5, this will take place at Jerusalem.
 The kings will be at Armageddon at the time when the last bowl of wrath will be poured on the earth (Rev 16:16-21), but apparently they will go later to Jerusalem.

-Recent lexicons give the meaning "to pass between" to the verb translated "consider" in verse 13.
-Moreover, the word translated "palaces" is the same as in verse 3.
+More recent translations assume the meaning "to pass between" for the verb translated "consider" in verse 13.
+The Septuagint, however, appears to support the meaning "to consider".
+Moreover, the word translated "palaces" is the same word as in verse 3.
 It can also be translated "fortresses, citadels".
 Finally, the Hebrew phrase for "Mark ye well" literally means "Set your hearts on".